Mike Kellin: Career

 Kellin made his Broadway debut in 1949 in At War with the Army and repeated his role in the 1950 film version with Dean Martin and Jerry Lewis.
-He worked in some 50 plays and won an Obie Award for his work in American Buffalo and earned a Tony nomination in 1956 for his acting in the musical Pipe Dream.
+He worked in some 50 plays and won an Obie Award for his work in American Buffalo.
+He and earned a Tony nomination in 1955 for his acting in the musical Pipe Dream.

-In 1956, he contributed the song preserven el parque elysian to a rally in support of Elysian Park.
+In 1956, he contributed the song "Preserven El Parque Elysian" to a rally in support of Elysian Park.
 Pete Seeger recorded this song in 1965 for this album God Bless the Grass.

-Kellin appeared in both the film version of The Wackiest Ship in the Army (1960) and the 1965–1966 television series based on the film in the same role.
+Kellin appeared in both the film version of The Wackiest Ship in the Army and the television series based on the film.

 In 1966, Kellin appeared in "The Deadly Games of Gamma 6" episode on Lost in Space as Myko.
-Later in 1966, he played “Chad Timpson”, a reformed outlaw protecting his challenged brother, in “Moonstone” (S12E13) on the TV Western series Gunsmoke.
-He also appeared in "The Thirty Fathom Grave" episode of The Twilight Zone and as a Southerner in The Alfred Hitchcock Hour episode "Night of the Owl".
+Later he starred on the TV Western series Gunsmoke.
+He also appeared in "The Thirty Fathom Grave" episode of The Twilight Zone and as a Southerner in The Alfred Hitchcock Hour episode "Night of the Owl."

-Personal life and death
+Personal life

 Kellin married Nina Caiserman in 1952.
 The couple adopted a daughter before Nina's death in 1963.
 In 1966, Kellin married actress Sally Moffat, daughter of actress Sylvia Field.

-Kellin was active in the Fortune Society, a prisoners' rights group.
+Kellin was an advocate for prisoners' rights.
+Between 1968 and 1973, he was appointed to the Rockland County Legislature's Blue Ribbon Commission on Criminal Justice.
+He was also active in the Fortune Society.

+Death

 He died on August 26, 1983, from lung cancer in Nyack, New York, at the age of 61.
 His interment was at Emanuel Synagogue Cemetery in Wethersfield, Connecticut.